dashkite/dashmark/README.md

 # DashMark

-DashMark is DashKite's Markdown-inspired markup format.
+DashMark is D ashKite's Markdown-inspired markup format.
 It's simpler than Markdown, but we may add features in the future.

 DashMark currently supports: